Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

    \bm{\alpha} = -\nabla \times \mathbf{F}^{e-1}

 Describing the areal density of geometrically necessary dislocations.
+For this definition of the Nye tensor, the curl is taken in the current configuration.
 The Nye tensor can be used as an *ad hoc* contributor to slip system flow or hardening models.
-The NEML system itself cannot calculate the Nye tensor itself -- that requires gradient information not available at the material point level -- but can accept the calculated Nye tensor from a higher level framework, for example an FEA model, and process it
+The NEML system cannot calculate the Nye tensor itself -- that requires gradient information not available at the material point level -- but can accept the calculated Nye tensor from a higher level framework, for example an FEA model, and process it